General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Noel and Liam Gallagher from Oasis have an older brother, what’s his title?
+- Noel and Liam Gallagher from Oasis have an older brother, what’s his identify?

-- Title the track and the artist for the next lyric: “Perhaps I’m silly, perhaps I’m blind, considering I can see by way of this and see what’s behind”
+- Title the tune and the artist for the next lyric: “Possibly I’m silly, perhaps I’m blind, pondering I can see by means of this and see what’s behind”

 - Matt Goss, Luke Goss and Craig Logan made up which band?

-- Full this Spice Ladies lyric: “If you happen to wanna be my [BLANK], you gotta get with my mates”
+- Full this Spice Ladies lyric: “If you happen to wanna be my [BLANK], you gotta get with my buddies”

 - God Solely Is aware of was a 1966 hit for which American band?